When you use your toilet, shower, washing machine or dishwasher, wastewater leaves your home through pipes that connect to the city sewer system.

 - bandages and bandage wrappings

-Do not flush unusued medications down the toilet.
+Do not flush unused medications down the toilet.
 You can safely dispose of medications in the garbage, or take medications to an approved prescription drug take-back site or event.

 Get Food and Drug Administration guidance on disposing of unwanted medications.

-Get information about drug take-back programs approved by the U.S. Drug Enforcement Administration.
+Get information about drug take-back programs approved by the U.S. Drug Enforcement Administration and find a Drug Take Back site near you.

 Fats, Oils and Grease (FOG)